alkurbatov/alkurbatov.github.io/cv/en.md

 ### About
-Responsible, fast learner, passionate about technology.
-I have strong software engineering experience, including vast number of hard and soft skills, and team leading experience, can work as a full-stack developer.
+Curious, inquisitive, fast learner, passionate about technology.
+I have vast number of hard and soft skills.
 I enjoy ice skating, develop open-source C++ API for writing Starcraft II bots.
 My pet projects can be found at [github](https://github.com/alkurbatov).